Super Dragon Ball Heroes (web series): New Space-Time War Arc

+Supreme Kai of Time Arc

 After Fu's defeat, warriors and fighters from all over the space-time gather to participate in the Super Space-Time Tournament planned by Aeos, the former Supreme Kai of Time.
-Goku and his allies will face very powerful opponents.
+Goku and his allies face off against very powerful enemies.

+Demon Invader Arc

-After that tournament, Goku and his allies deal with Majin Ozotto, a being who aims to absorb every creature and planet in the universe to gain their power.
+After the Super Space-Time Tournament, Goku and his allies deal with Majin Ozotto, a being who aims to absorb every creature and planet in the universe to gain their power.

 Release

 In May 2018, V Jump announced a promotional anime for Super Dragon Ball Heroes that would adapt the game's Prison Planet arc.
 A teaser trailer for the first episode was released on June 21, 2018, and shows the new characters Fu (フュー, Fyū) and Cumber (カンバー, Kanbā), the evil Saiyan.
 The first episode was shown at Aeon Lake Town, a shopping mall in Koshigaya, Saitama, on July 1, 2018, and was uploaded to the game's official website that same day.
 Likewise, the second episode was shown at Jump Victory Carnival Tokyo Kaijō on July 16, 2018, before being uploaded to the website.
 The final episode was released on August 8, 2024.
 Each episode lasts for around eight to ten minutes.